cyclus/cycamore/README.rst

           cmake ../src -DCMAKE_INSTALL_PREFIX=../install
           make
           make install
-          ../install/cycamore/bin/CycamoreUnitTestDriver
+          ../install/onegroupreactor/bin/OneGroupReactorUnitTestDriver

-      - There are also a suite of sample input files In addition to the CycamoreUnitTestDriver, a suite of input files can be run and tested using the run_inputs.py script that is configured, built, and installed with Cycamore.
+      - There are also a suite of sample input files In addition to the \*UnitTestDriver, a suite of input files can be run and tested using the run_inputs.py script that is configured, built, and installed with Cycamore.
 It relies on the input files that are part of your Cycamore repository, and only succeeds for input files that are correct (some may have known issues.
-See the issue list in cycamore for details.)
+See the issue list in cyclus for details.)
 To run the example input files, ::

           python ../install/cycamore/bin/run_inputs.py